maurergroup/deltascf-aims/README.md

 This sets up a `deltascf_basis` (the default) or the deprecated `force_occupation_basis` calculation in FHI-aims, in accordance with how they are described in the $\Delta$SCF FHI-aims [tutorial](https://fhi-aims-club.gitlab.io/tutorials/core-level-with-delta-scf/index.html), and how `deltascf_basis` is documented in the manual.

 When calling the `basis` subcommand, there are a number of additional required arguments.
-These are `-r/--run_type`, which is one of either `ground` or `hole` depending on whether a ground state or core hole calculation should be run, `-n`, `-l`, `-m`, which represent the quantum numbers of the orbital to manually set the occupation of, and `-k/--ks_max`, which is the maximum Kohn-Sham eigenstate to constrain.
+These are `-r/--run_type`, which is one of either `ground` or `hole` depending on whether a ground state or core hole calculation should be run, `-n`, `-l`, `-m`, which represent the quantum numbers of the orbital to manually set the occupation of, and `-k/--ks_max`, which is the maximum Kohn-Sham eigenstate the core-hole is allowed to occupy.
 Other optional flags are the `-s/--spin`, which can either be 1 or 2, and defaults to 1, for setting the occupation in the up or down spin channels, and `-o/--occ_type`, which controls whether `deltascf_basis` or `force_occupation_basis` is used by FHI-aims (`deltascf_basis` by default).

 The final optional argument is `-c/--control_opts`.
 This is a `key=value` pair of any additional options to pass into the FHI-aims control file.
 Naturally, it is completely infeasible to check all of the options that FHI-aims takes in its control file, so adding the correct options is at the discretion of the user, and will only be checked when FHI-aims is run.
 For FHI-aims keywords that take multiple strings for the `value`, single quotes can be put around the entire `value`.